yu-lab-vt/muSSP/ReadMe.md

 Lines between detections are possible ways of linking them.
 Each line is associated with a cost.
 Detections 1, 3 and 6 should be linked together as a single trajectory. (b) Typical min-cost flow model for MOT problem.
 Detection i is represented by a pair of nodes: a pre-node o_i and a post-node h_i (e.g. see detection 2).
 The source node **s** is linked to all pre-nodes and all post-nodes are linked to the sink node **t**.
 These edges are shown in dashed lines.
 Edges between detections are shown in blue.
 </p>
+More details can be found in our [NeurIPS paper](http://papers.nips.cc/paper/8334-mussp-efficient-min-cost-flow-algorithm-for-multi-object-tracking) and [poster](https://drive.google.com/file/d/1sVkRwuPQNmRLfbMt45-ylnA4YeqKjOLD/view).

+Inspired by the min-cost flow based data-association framework, we developped a new data-association framework based on min-cost circulation called [CINDA](https://github.com/yu-lab-vt/CINDA), which maintains the same optimal solution as the min-cost flow framework.
+A theoretically and practically adavanced implementation of CINDA is also provided.
 ### What is MCF doing in MOT?
 * Select a set of s-t paths with minimal total cost.
 * Each path is a trajectory.